DevExpress/devextreme-documentation/api-reference/10 UI Components/dxVectorMap/1 Configuration/layers/palette.md

 The name of a predefined palette or a custom range of colors to be used as a palette.

 ---
 A palette defines a range of colors that are used to paint layer elements.
 This range is divided into segments by the value of the [paletteSize](/api-reference/20%20Data%20Visualization%20Widgets/dxVectorMap/1%20Configuration/layers/paletteSize.md '/Documentation/ApiReference/UI_Components/dxVectorMap/Configuration/layers/#paletteSize') property.
-Each segment contributes a color into a resulting array of colors.
-The more of these segments, the greater the variety of colors in this array.
+Each segment contributes a color to the resulting array of colors.
+The more segments there are, the greater the variety of colors in this array.
 Available predefined palettes are listed in the accepted values.

 Use the [paletteIndex](/Documentation/ApiReference/UI_Components/dxVectorMap/Configuration/layers/#paletteIndex) to iterate through the **palette[]** array within the [customize](/Documentation/ApiReference/UI_Components/dxVectorMap/Configuration/layers/#customize) function.
 For each element, apply the palette as follows: